pr4aveen/tp/docs/DeveloperGuide.md

  to calculate the dates and times required by various parts of the application.
 * `UniqueItem`, `UniqueItemList`: Represents a list of unique items that are compared using a specially defined identity instead of the standard `equals()` method.
-* `GuiThemeSettings`, `GuiWIndowSettings`: Manages the GUI settings that can be changed by the user.
+* `GuiThemeSettings`, `GuiWindowSettings`: Manages the GUI settings that can be changed by the user.
 * `StatisticTimeFrame`, `StatisticTimeFrameSettings`: Manages the statistics settings that can be changed by the user.

 There are also classes with useful utility methods used to handle different types of data, such as dates, times